Toro snags $4M seed investment to monitor data quality – TechCrunch

 The product works by understanding what it’s looking at in terms of data, and what the normal thresholds are for a particular type of data.
 Anything that falls outside of the threshold for a particular data point would trigger an alert, and the data team would need to go to work to fix the problem.

 Casey Aylward, vice president at Costanoa Ventures likes the pedigree of this team and the problem it’s trying to solve.
-“Despite its importance, data quality has remained a challenge for many enterprise companies,” he said in a statement.
-He added, “[The co-founders] deep experience building several of Uber’s internal data tools makes them uniquely qualified to build the best solution.”
+“Despite its importance, data quality has remained a challenge for many enterprise companies,” she said in a statement.
+She added, “[The co-founders] deep experience building several of Uber’s internal data tools makes them uniquely qualified to build the best solution.”

 The company has been at this for just over a year and have been keeping it lean with 4 employees including the two co-founders, but they do have plans to add a couple of data scientists in the coming year as they continue to build out the product.